 Red Bull Hardline 2015: Our anticipation was high for this event.
 Described as the “toughest downhill race ever run” it attracts some of the world’s best downhill mountain bike riders to stretch their limits on a very technical and demanding course.
-Here are a few snaps we took to share the action as it was set in stunning surroundings.
+Let us share the action within its stunning surroundings with some of our (amateur) snaps.

 It’s only the 2nd time this event has been held, taking place against the beautiful hilly backdrop of Mid-Wales, and last year’s edition wasn't even open to the public; which only made us count down to it that bit more.

 Built by professional UK downhill racer Dan Atherton, former Great Britain national champion and on this occassion 1st victim of his own downhill landscaping after a test ride resulted in a crash and broken shoulder, the course delivered plenty of gap drops, spicy turns and intimidating jumps.

 After a steep climb up the Welsh mountain hills through the mud, it was an incredible spectacle to see this level of talent fly through the woods and tackle the challenging downhill course.